Catoosa County detectives investigating Rossville armed robbery case with few leads

 The case is being investigated by Detective Doug Licklider, but Sheriff Gary Sisk says there isn’t a whole lot to go on.

-“We have very little info or leads on this case,” Sisk said via email July 2.
+“We have very little info or leads on this case,” Sisk said July 2.

-Anyone with information regarding the suspect, the getaway vehicle, or the incident in general is encouraged to contact Detective Doug Licklider with the Catoosa County Sheriff’s Department at 706-935-2424.